stilkov/http-load/README.md

 There are a number of options you can specify:

     -v                      turn on verbose logging
-    -n [number of requests] (defaults to 100)
-    -i (record headers when something other than 200 is returned)
+    -n [number of requests] (defaults to 100) --cachedir <directory>  where to store content for comparison -i                      (record headers when something other than 200 is returned)

 ## Limitations